donniebergh/TFT_ILI9163C/README.md

 A fast SPI driver for TFT that use Ilitek ILI9163C driver for Arduino's Teensy's and more...

 Version 10.0a (?)

 This fork contains fixes for the trash at the top of the display as well as the non-addressable pixels all around the screen.
 Changes were targeted at the "red" ILI9163c display.
-No major chnages just tweaks to the X and Y offsets etc. Note the db
+No major chnages just tweaks to the X and Y offsets etc.

+See the ili9163c-Beforeafter.jpg.

+db

 Current release: 0.9 (old! see below!)